 In a study published by Journal Of Pain published August, 2018 (Pitcher, Von Korff, Bushnell and Porter) using the 2011 National Health Interview Survey to assess the likelihood of disability in the overall chronic pain population and to estimate the over all prevalence of High Impact Chronic Pain (HCIP), it is estimated in excess of 40 million patients suffer from debilitating pain.
 That does not include patients experiencing acute or moderate pain not impacting activities of daily living.

-If you are not a pain patient, it is highly likely you know someone who is in pain.
+If you are not a pain patient, it is highly likely you know someone who is in chronic or intractable pain.

-A co-worker, neighbor, friend, or family member suffering with acute/chronic or intractable pain, who now find themselves caught in the upheaval of anti-opioid sentiment and hysteria that has impacted patients across the United States.
+A co-worker, neighbor, friend, or family member suffering with acute/chronic or intractable pain, who now find themselves caught in the upheaval of anti-opioid sentiment and hysteria, has negatively impacted patients across the United States.

-If someone you love suffers from pain, thank you for supporting your loved one, and consider advocating on their behalf.
+If someone you love suffers from pain, thank you for supporting your loved one, please consider advocating on their behalf.

 Informed & Empowered